OldSneerJaw/synctos/README.md

 ```

 * `object`: An object that is able to declare which properties it supports so that unrecognized properties are rejected.
 Additional parameters:
-  * `propertyValidators`: An array of properties that are supported by the object.
+  * `propertyValidators`: An array of validators to be applied to properties that are supported by the object.
 Any validation type may be used for each property.
 Undefined by default.
-For example:
+If defined, then any property that is not declared will be rejected by the sync function.
+An example:

 ```
     {